 Folding Bikes

-• Folding bikes are allowed on any train car as they are no wider than 32 inches at the widest point.
+• Folding bikes are allowed on any train car as long as they are no wider than 32 inches at the widest point.

 • Folding bikes must be in the folded position prior to boarding and must remain under the control of the owner while on board.

-• Folding bikes must be able to be stored under the seat or be placed in the luggage racks provided by Caltrain.
+• Folding bikes must be able to be stored under the seat.

 • Folding bikes may not be placed on seats and must not block aisles, stairs or vestibules.